Ambitious makers have been carving their own pieces of furniture with carefully-selected woods for years, but now more are turning it into profits.

 Woodworking, however, is an expansive field.
 Professional woodworkers are skilled in many areas, ranging from canoe making to Adirondack chair crafting to dollhouse construction to custom-built dining room tables to turned wood columns and decorative fireplace corbels to log cabins and honestly everything in between.
 Because the woodworking field is so vast, the necessary tools and equipment vary from niche maker to niche maker.

 Equipment costs can be overwhelming to a small business, and one band saw alone could cost upwards of $15,000.
-Not every piece of equipment is astronomically expensive, nor does it have to be the top-of-the-line model.
+Not every piece of equipment is astronomically expensive, nor does it have to be a top-of-the-line model.
 However, even moderately priced and used equipment costs can compound if you have to build a complete woodworking studio from the ground up.
-Some standard specialty equipment found in woodworking studios includes but are not limited to:
+Some standard specialty equipment found in woodworking studios includes but is not limited to:

 - Computers and digital programming